StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

 What does this first line of code mean?

-If you look at the documentation for this function [here](http://py.processing.org/reference/rect.html), (By the way, you can find even more documentation [here](http://py.processing.org/reference/)!), you'll notice that each of the numbers in the parentheses control a different aspect of the rectangle we made.
+If you look at the documentation for this function [here](http://py.processing.org/reference/rect.html), (you can find more documentation [here](http://py.processing.org/reference/) if you're curious), you'll notice that each of the numbers in the parentheses control a different aspect of the rectangle we made.

 Specifically in this order: